Last Updated on

 New Hampshire attracts families from across the globe to bask in the glory of its autumnal foliage.
-Our kids always like to pick their favorite colors from the glorious forest that cover the mountains.
+Kids love to pick their favorite colors from the glorious forest that cover the mountains.
 Everywhere you can drive or hike will provide some terrific glimpse of this fall spectacle.
-Some of our favorites include the Kancamagus highway where pullovers allow stopping points for terrific views and historical sites.
-Heading down 93 through the Franconia Notch area is also terrific.
+The Kancamagus highway has pullovers so that families can stop for terrific views and historical sites.

 The Monadnocks Region centers around Mount Monadnock and the Monadnock State Park.
 Think of a picturesque New England scene and you will envision the Monadnocks.
 It’s an under-developed area with pretty inns, town greens, farming fields, hiking trails, and scenery.
 During the fall, try to check out the Keene Pumpkin Festival, an annual tradition where every year brings a world record attempt at the greatest number of lit Jack-o-Lanterns.
 Not to mention there’s some of the best foliage around.

 Explore fall-time fun in the White Mountains and read about the Best Kid Friendly Fall Foliage spots in New England.